dlewburg/city-explorer/README.md

 ## Architecture

  The application is designed in React components were they are plug and play.
-At this stage all components share a parent.
 React.js is used for the Components and styling.
 LocationIQ is used for API Key.
 CSS is also used for some styling.
 HTML placeholders are used for JavaScript DOM.
+Try and Catch blocks are used to render the data or errors depending what is sent from the backed.
+Axios is also used for the location API.

 ## Change Log